TitilopeIyanda/LITA-PROJECT-ON-SALES-PERFORMANCE-ANALYSIS-FOR-A-RETAIL-STORE/README.md

-## Sales Performance Analysis For A Retail Store
+# Sales Performance Analysis For A Retail Store

+## PROJECT OVERVIEW

-####  This project analyzez sales data for a retail store to uncover insights about top-selling products, regional performance , and monthly sales trends.
+####  This project analyzes sales performance of a retail store using Data analysis tools like Microsoft Excel, SQL and PowerBI to uncover key insights such as top-selling products, regional performance , and monthly sales trends. the analysis culminates in an interactive PowerBI dashboard that highlights these findings.

-#### The goals is to create clear summaries and visulas of the findings using Excel
+## Key Objctives

+#### - Identify top - selling products and categories

 ..
 ### OUTLINE: